Our 32 Tips posts give you great advice on some of the most expensive destinations in the world. Check out all our 32 Tips posts here.

 London can be a very expensive city.
 Prohibitively so.
-But with a little planning and these tips, you can enjoy an affordable stay in London.
+But with a little planning and these budget London tips, you can enjoy an affordable visit.

 Getting around London

 The Oyster Card.
 Taxis add up.
-Public transit is the most cost-efficient way to go any distance and it is easier if you have an Oyster Card which is a transit pass.
-You can buy the card for £5 at any Underground station.
-You then need to fill your card with cash.
-Go here to see which option is best for you.
+Public transit is the most cost-efficient way to go any distance in London and it is easy if you have a london visitor oyster card which is a transit pass.
+They will send you the card in advance of your trip.
+Alternatively, you can buy the card for £5 at any Underground station and pay as you go.
 Don’t worry about putting too much on the card because if you have money left at the end of the trip you can go to a ticket booth to get a refund.
 You can also give your Oyster card back and get your £5 reimbursed or save your Oyster Card for future trips.
+Sightseeing passes

 Download the London Tube app.
 Use the routing option of this app to get detailed instruction of how to get where you want to go from where you are.
 It will also tell you approximately how long it will take.

 Don’t forget that there are buses as well.
 Tourists tend to opt for the Underground because there are maps to show where you’re going.
 However, sometimes buses are a better option.
 You can also download an app called the London Bus Free Map and Route Planner.

 Hop-on Hop-off with a Discount.
 A hop on hop off london sightseeing bus tour is great if you’re short on time or want to get an overview of the city before you dig into its specifics.
 This company has five different routes and live commentary which is always better than recorded versions.